FlaviusMD/InvictusLabs/README.md

 - We are also considering working on getting whitelisted for the Aave Arc Pool, to start the under-collateralised lending process in a more gated environment, before moving on to the final stages with $GHO.

 ## Further Clarifications ##
-The MVP will be a dashboard that the AaveDAO will have complete access to.
-This dashboard will allow the AaveDAO to check the health (risk metric) of an under-collateralised lending pool using the Systemic Risk algorithm outlined in the Grant Description.
+The MVP will be a dashboard that the PolygonDAO will have complete access to.
+This dashboard will allow the PolygonDAO to check the health (risk metric) of an under-collateralised lending pool using the Systemic Risk algorithm outlined in the Grant Description.
 Furthermore, the Visualiser component of the dashboard will offer explainability into the measured risk.

 Now, the main question is how we will assess the health of these pools.
 To answer that, we will measure two things: